Interstellar-Network/interstellar-docs-tech/developers/Milestones/M2/components_delivered/architecture.md

 ### 1. **Client Layer**

-- Runs in a secure runtime environment (e.g., enclave workers).
+- Executes chain-specific client logic and validation flows within the trusted worker runtime.
-- Handles interaction with chain-specific logic and validation flows.
+- Encapsulates coin-specific transaction input and feedback via unified UX components.
-- Encapsulates coin-specific TX input and feedback via unified UX components.
+- Some elements already run inside enclave logic; full modularization is planned in M3.

-### 2. **Key Management Service (KMS) in Signer Layer**
+### 2. **Key Management Service (KMS) in Signer Layer**### 1. **Client Layer**

-- Manages private key generation, import, export restrictions, and signing.
+- Provides in-enclave keypair generation and signing for supported chains.
-- Intended to run within a secure execution environment (e.g., SGX, TDX).
+- Keys reside only in enclave runtime memory (no SGX sealing in M2).
-- Produces raw signatures or delegates to a signer layer depending on the backend.
+- Import/export restrictions and persistent sealing will be introduced in M3.
-- Acts as a security boundary isolating key material from the app logic.
+- Acts as a security boundary isolating private key material from application logic.

 ### 3. **Authentication Layer**